This is a sample chapter from Karen McGrane’s book Content Strategy for Mobile. 2012, A Book Apart.

 Ready to get started?
 Whether you’re ready to dive right in or just stick a toe in the water, you’ll be better off if you put a strategy in place first.

 Karen has helped businesses create better digital products through the power of UX design and content strategy for the past twenty years.
 She founded her UX consultancy, Bond Art + Science, in 2006.
 She was formerly VP and National Lead for User Experience at Razorfish.
 Karen teaches Design Management in the MFA in Interaction Design program at the School of Visual Arts in Manhattan.
 She cohosts A Responsive Web Design Podcast with Ethan Marcotte.
-Her first book, Content Strategy for Mobile, was published in 2012 by A Book Apart.
+She is the author of two books from A Book Apart, Content Strategy for Mobile, which came out in 2012, and Going Responsive, which was published in 2015.
 Read More